-For the 2020-2021 season, the Adaptive Arts Program consists of four projects centred on dance, singing, music, and expressive interpretation.
+For the 2022-2023 season, the Adaptive Arts Program consists of five projects centred on dance, singing, music, theater and writing.
 Each project is broken down into a series of practical workshops offering an introduction to the performing arts, led by an artist-mediator.

 Monique-Lefebvre Prize, awarded by the AlterGo organization

 In 2020, Place des Arts’ Adaptive Arts Program won the very first Monique-Lefebvre Prize, awarded by the AlterGo organization.
 To date, our program has allowed over 450 participants and 24 organizations to explore the performing arts through workshops and public performances.